flosSoftware/dbmigrator/README.md

 # dbmigrator
-Tool for exporting DB tables between different schemas/databases.
+This is a Java tool for exporting DB tables between different schemas/databases.
 Offers a GUI to configure the process.
-The result is a series of .php files which can be launched to perform data export/import.
+The result is a series of .php scripts that can be launched to perform data export/import.
 Supports the following DB: mysql, oracle, sql server.
-Works out of the box for SugarCRM but scripts can be easily configured to avoid use of SugarCRM objects.
+Generated scripts work inside SugarCRM but can be customized to avoid use of SugarCRM objects/functions.
+## TODO
+I need this program to generate php scripts that use native DB function.
+ATM they work only in SugarCRM environments.